gvwilson/thirdbit/src/fiction/santas/index.md

 Not for…
 a long…
 time."
-The giant stone cat behind it stepped down from its pedestal.
+The giant stone cat behind the mummy stepped down from its pedestal.
 Finner gulped as three more joined it.
 Some were missing bits of ear or tail, but the one that yawned still seemed to have a full set of very sharp teeth.